Securrency-OSS/mirai/packages/mirai/example/README.md

 # Eample

-Here is an example of basic form screen build with Mirai.
+Here is an example of a basic form screen build with Mirai.

 ## Server